blogtheristo/CV/README.md

 This is Risto Anton Career and CV Build Page

-I am available for Cloud Architect and Developer, Member of New projects, Start-Up Board, Advisor, CEO positions. on-site, and remotely.
+I am available for Cloud Architect and Developer, Member of New projects, Start-Up Board, Advisor, CEO positions.

+Locations: on-site, and remote.

 Risto Anton thrives in these roles (examples)